rohitramu/kpm/README.md

  2. [Create a parameters file](#create-a-parameters-file) which can be used as input to the template package.
  3. [Run the template package](#execute-a-template-package) with your parameters file.
  4. View your generated files!

-KPM uses Golang templating.
-More information about defining templates can be found here: https://golang.org/pkg/text/template/

 ## Pull a template package from a Docker registry
 Pull a template package from a [Docker registry](#docker) with the "pull" subcommand.
 For example, try running the following command: